-Human First is a partnership in health care between VIA University College, the Central Denmark Region and Aarhus University where we work together towards the common dream of making central Denmark the healthiest place on earth.
+Human First is a partnership in health care between VIA University College, the Central Denmark Region, Aarhus University and the Municipalities where we work together towards the common dream of making central Denmark the healthiest place on earth.
 For the people who live here.
 But also for the people who don’t.

 This page describes the four focus areas that have been chosen for the first period (2018-2020) to contribute to the realisation of the vision.
 The focus areas are to function as beachheads for the long-term cooperation and contribute to experience gathering and development of new knowledge within the specific area, as well as intersectorial cooperation in health care in general.